Jeremy1805/SequencedHelixCoilSampler/README.md

 ## Scientific Background

 ### Information Thermodynamics of Joint Copying-folding Systems
 Polymer copying is fundamentally nonequilibrium (see Ouldridge 2017 and Poulton 2019 to understand why).
-On the other hand, polymer polfing is often envisioned as anequilibrium process.
+On the other hand, polymer folding is often envisioned as anequilibrium process.
 The question then, is as follows: **How is the nonequilibrium work exerted during copying utilized in folding?**

 ### Zimm-Bragg Model
 We use the Zimm-Bragg helix-coil folding model as a toy model with which to investigate the above question.
 Briefly, the Zimm-Bragg model has the following features: